FROM OUR EXPERTS

 pharmacist before using this product.

-It is not known whether this drug passes into breast milk.
+taken by mouth.
+It is not known whether this drug passes into breast milk when

 Rheumatoid arthritis gets blamed for a lot of my aches and pains and although I know that it plays a huge part in this recent round of foot pain, I have decided to give RA a break from the constant blame and instead put the blame of my foot pain on my SHOES.